mycpuorg/mycpuorg.github.io/_posts/2017-12-22-about-interviews.md

 comments: true
 ---

-I have always wanted to ask about the key strengths of top class achievers, especially, people who have a proven track record of being excellent at coding, design, and developing huge open projects.
-Are they gifted people with extra-terrestrial abilities or are they mere mortals who share several drawbacks with the rest of us but do just enough things right, consistently.
+I have always wanted to ask about the key strengths of top class achievers, especially, people who have a proven track record of being excellent at coding, design, and developing huge projects.
+Are they gifted people with extra-terrestrial abilities?
+Or are they mere mortals who share most of our drawbacks, but get just enough things right, consistently.
 Earlier this year I set myself to start a podcast series where I would talk to top class achievers in tech and take a peek at the secrets to their excellence.

-The interview format is the following:
-It's mostly an informal conversation with the guest that I have for anywhere between 45 minutes to 90 minutes.
+The interview format is mostly an informal conversation with the guest for anywhere between 45 minutes and 90 minutes.
 If it's much longer I will split the episode into smaller chunks.

-My aim is to have a podcast that you could play on your commute and come out of it learning a new trick or being motivated, inspired to do a little bit more with your day.
+My aim is to have a podcast that you could play on your commute.
+Hopefully you come out of it learning a new trick or be motivated/inspired to do a little bit more with your day.

-I have learned that getting the audio at the right levels without blowing out ears, yet, getting that 'podcast quality' in a simple audio recording of a conversation can be quite tough.
-However, it was a lot of fun!
-Hopefully, it is equally fun for you folks to listen to the show as well.
+I'm not a professional sound engineer.
+Trust me, it will become apparent.
+But doing this over my spare time is a lot of fun!
+Hopefully, it is equally fun for you folks to listen to the show.

 ### Available on iTunes Podcast
 Visit Void Star Podcast's page on iTunes Podcast Portal.
 Please Click 'Subscribe', leave a comment.